ServiceOps overview

 Key capabilities of ServiceOps

-With ServiceOps, teams work together to proactively identify incidents before they impact end users and mitigate them.
+With ServiceOps, teams work together to proactively identify and mitigate incidents before they impact end users.

-• Embedded dashboards and service health timeline: Provides dashboards with metrics, logs, and topology that help teams monitor and drill down without switching applications.
+Provides dashboards with metrics, logs, and topology that help teams monitor and analyze services without switching applications.
 In addition, a visual timeline shows how a service’s health has changed over time, and correlates those changes with incidents, changes, and anomalies.

-• Probable cause analysis: Identifies the root cause faster by correlating changes to incidents and continuously monitoring the impact of changes by using the service health timeline and a reconciled topology that maps IT assets, service dependencies, and relationships.
+Identifies root causes faster by correlating changes to incidents and monitoring their impact through the service health timeline and reconciled topology, which maps IT assets, service dependencies, and relationships.

 ServiceOps implementation overview

-Implementing ServiceOps requires a strategic transformation that combines people, processes, and technology.
-The following steps provide an overview of the tasks that you need to perform to implement ServiceOps:
+The following table provides an overview of the tasks that you need to perform to implement ServiceOps:

 Use cases